markus-zzz/zzzconsulting-website/_drafts/2021-03-26-basic-gpu-part-1.markdown

 Practical
 Implementation](https://www.scratchapixel.com/lessons/3d-basic-rendering/rasterization-practical-implementation)
 over at [Scratch Pixel](https://www.scratchapixel.com/).
-What follows below will be some thoughts that I had while reading that and preparing for a design that could be put inside a FPGA.
+What follows below will be some thoughts that I had while reading that and thinking about a simple design that could be put inside a FPGA.

 ## Project scope